elkozmon/zoonavigator/README.md

       SERVER_HTTP_PORT: 9000
     restart: always
 ```
-2. run `docker-compose -f /path/to/docker-compose.yml up -d`.
+2. Run `docker-compose -f /path/to/docker-compose.yml up -d`.
-3. navigate to `http://localhost:8000` in your browser and enjoy.
+3. Navigate to `http://localhost:8000` in your browser and enjoy.

 To change the default configuration, edit the environment variables in Docker Compose file.